BilawalAhmed0900/SG_Fextract/README.md

        -h           : Print this help
        -l           : List file from input only
-       -z           : Zero out content of raw data inside file
+       -z           : Zero out content of raw data inside file -r           : Put contents from output back to input

-    Note: -z will have no effect if -l is used
+    Note: -z and -r will have no effect if -l is used

 # Compilation
 Compile it using